 Of course, word your motivations in a way that doesn’t alert your line manager!

 By sharing your motivations, passions and future career aspirations, a recruiter can get a better understanding around what might be attractive to you in a move.
-In some cases, they may also overlook your experience if you’re missing 1 or 2 technologies from their stack, as long as they know you have the ambition or passion to learn.
+In some cases, they may also overlook your experience if you’re missing 1 or 2 technologies from the JD they’re recruiting for, as long as they know you have an ambition to learn.

 Why should you optimise your LinkedIn profile?

 By sharing more about your position, stack, team and skills, your profile will be pushed to the top of searches that recruiters are undertaking on LinkedIn on a daily basis.